-Office Term of Office Term Begin(s) Qualifications Superintendent of Public Instruction (Not in this election) 4 Years January 7, 2019 SUPERINTENDENT OF PUBLIC INSTRUCTION U.S. citizen, registered voter in the district at the time nomination papers are issued.
-Art.
-IX, § 2 CA Const.
+Office Term of Office Term Begin(s) Qualifications Superintendent of Public Instruction (Not in this election) 4 Years January 7, 2019 U.S. citizen, registered voter in the district at the time nomination papers are issued.
+[Art.
+IX, § 2 CA Const.]
 County Board of Supervisor 4 Years January 4, 2021 COUNTY BOARD OF SUPERVISOR U.S. citizen, registered voter of the district which the candidate seeks to represent for at least 30 days preceding the deadline for filing Nomination documents for the office.
 Must reside in the district during incumbency.
 [Gov. Code §§ 24001, 24200, 25041] Superior Court Judge 6 Years January 4, 2021 SUPERIOR COURT JUDGE U.S. citizen, registered voter of the state, member of the State Bar for 10 years or have served as a judge of a California court of record for 10 years immediately preceding the election.
-[Elec.
-Code §§ 13, 13.5, 201; Gov. Code §§ 24001, 24200; CA Const., Art.
-VI, §§ 15 & 16] Assessor/Recorder (Not in this election) 4 Years January 4, 2018 ASSESSOR/RECORDER A registered voter of the county or district in which the duties of the office are to be exercised at the time Nomination Papers are iccurd [\$201, CC \$24001] issued. [§201; GC §24001] (a) A person may not exercise the powers and duties of the office of assessor unless he or she holds a valid appraiser's certificate issued by the State Board of Equalization pursuant to Article 8 (commencing with Section 670) of Chapter 3 of Part 2 of Division 1 of the Revenue and Taxation Code. (b) Notwithstanding subdivision (a), a duly elected or appointed person may exercise the powers and duties of assessor, for a period not to exceed one year, if he or she acquires a temporary appraiser's certificate from the State Board of Equalization within 30 days of election or appointment. (c) This section shall not apply to any person holding the office of assessor on January 1, 1997.
-DOCUMENTATION REQUIRED. [§§13, 13.5] Auditor-Controller (Not in this election) 4 Years January 4, 2018 AUDITOR-CONTROLLER A registered voter of the county or district in which the duties of the office are to be exercised at the time Nomination Papers are issued. [§201; GC §24001] Must meet at least one of the following criteria: (a) Possess a valid certificate issued by the California
+[EC §§ 13, 13.5, 201; Gov. Code §§ 24001, 24200; CA Const., Art.
+VI, §§ 15 & 16] Assessor/Recor der 4 Years January 4, 2018 ASSESSOR/RECORDER (Not in this election) 2016 A registered voter of the county or district in which the duties of the office are to be exercised at the time Nomination Papers are issued. [§201; GC §24001] (a) A person may not exercise the powers and duties of the office of assessor unless he or she holds a valid appraiser's certificate issued by the State Board of Equalization pursuant to Article 8 (commencing with Section 670) of Chapter 3 of Part 2 of Division 1 of the Revenue and Taxation Code. (b) Notwithstanding subdivision (a), a duly elected or appointed person may exercise the powers and duties of assessor, for a period not to exceed one year, if he or she acquires a temporary appraiser's certificate from the State Board of Equalization within 30 days of election or appointment. (c) This section shall not apply to any person holding the office of assessor on January 1, 1997.

-Board of Accountancy under Chapter 1 (commencing with Section 5000) Division 3 of the Business and Professions Code showing the person to be, and a permit authorizing the person to practice as, a certified public accountant or as a public accountant. (b) Possess a baccalaureate degree from an accredited university, college, or other four-year institution, with a major in accounting or its equivalent, as described in subdivision (a) of Section 5081.1 of the Business and Professions Code, and has served within the last five years in a senior fiscal management position in a county, city, or other public agency, a private firm, or a nonprofit responsibilities, dealing with similar fiscal continuous period of not less than three years.

-(c) Possess a certificate issued by the Institute of Internal Auditors showing the person to be a designated professional internal auditor, with a minimum of 16 college semester units, or their equivalent, in accounting, auditing, or finance.
+Office Term of Office Term Begin(s) Qualifications [EC §§13, 13.5] [Gov. Code §24002.5] Auditor- Controller 4 Years January 4, AUDITOR-CONTROLLER (Not in this election) 2018 A registered voter of the county or district in which the duties of the office are to be exercised at the time Nomination Papers are issued. [§201; GC §24001] Must meet at least one of the following criteria: (a) Possess a valid certificate issued by the California Board of Accountancy under Chapter 1 (commencing with Section 5000) of Division 3 of the Business and Professions Code showing the person to be, and a permit authorizing the person to practice as, a certified public accountant or as a public accountant. (b) Possess a baccalaureate degree from an accredited university, college, or other four-year institution, with a major in accounting or its equivalent, as described in subdivision (a) of Section 5081.1 of the Business and Professions Code, and has served within the last five years in a senior fiscal management position in a county, city, or other public agency, a private firm, or a nonprofit organization, dealing with similar fiscal responsibilities, for a continuous period of not less than three years. (c) Possess a certificate issued by the Institute of Internal Auditors showing the person to be a designated professional internal auditor, with a minimum of 16 college semester units, or their equivalent, in accounting, auditing, or finance. (d) Have served as county auditor, chief deputy county auditor, or chief assistant county auditor for a continuous period of not less than three years.
+[GC §26945] DOCUMENTATION REQUIRED.
+[EC §§13, 13.5]